Do you want to know the absolute best ways to stop being a scapegoat? Here are the best defenses you must know about.

 1. Learn what scapegoating is and how to recognize it when you see it.

 The first step of defense is knowledge.
-In other words, to stop being a scapegoat, you must know what scapegoating is and be able to spot it when those around you are trying to make you one.
+In other words, to stop being a scapegoat, you must know what scapegoating is.
+Then you will be able to spot it when those around you try to make you one.

-According to Cambridge Dictionary, scapegoating is the act of blaming a person or group for something bad that has happened or that someone else has done.
-In other words, the scapegoat is made to bare the burden of someone else’s wrongs and is punished in the guilty person’s place.
+According to the Cambridge Dictionary, scapegoating is the act of blaming a person or group for something bad that has happened.
+Or, the act may have been done by someone else.

-Scapegoating also happens when others take all their anger, frustrations, hurts, and other issues out on you.
-In essence, they’re punishing you for the crappy hand life is dealing them whether or not you caused it.
+Scapegoating also happens when others take all their anger and frustrations out on you.
+In essence, they’re punishing you for the crappy hand life is dealing them.
+And they do it whether or not you caused it.

 Projecting or projection is another term for this type of scapegoating.